 Ferrous Sulphate Anhydrous, also known as Iron(II) sulfate, is a salt of iron with the chemical formula FeSO4 This product can be produced as blue or green crystals depending on the PH.
 Normally, there are seven molecules of water in the composition of ferrous sulfate, which, if dried, loses six molecules of water and turns into a white watery powder.
 Ferrous sulfate is one of the raw materials for chemical fertilizer production.
 The amount of ferrous sulfate used in cereals and fruit trees varies depending on the type of crop and the type of soil.
-For example, it has the highest amount for pistachio trees in saline areas.
+For example, it has the highest amount of pistachio trees in saline areas.
+Shanghai Chemex is one of the most reputable suppliers of this chemical in the world.

 Physical and Chemical Properties: